What is equity release?

 - Equity release will reduce the value of your estate and may affect your entitlement to means-tested state benefits.

 The myths about equity release

 - It’s unsafe and unregulated – This is not the case.
-Equity release providers are required to meet the standards of the Equity Release Council.
+Equity release providers are required to meet the standards of the Equity Release Council and the FCA.